lory575/Math-in-One-Repository/Symbols/Arithmetic Symbols.md

 These are all the symbols used to in Arithmetic!

-They are basically the foundations of math and they area used daily.
+They are basically the foundations of math and they are used daily.

 - $+$, plus sign: used for addition, to add one number to another.
 It is read "plus".
 For example, $3+2$.
 It is also used for denotating **positive** numbers, for example: $+2$.
 <br>